 Technically, this cinema was a great success and the performance is stunning.
 With such a beautiful image and immersive sound, it possibly even surpassed our expectations.
 The home automation elements also added convenient and comprehensive control, which made the room extremely pleasant to use.

 For further reading, please see another immersive home cinema installer project or perhaps a multi-use media room project.
 Alternatively, here is an amazing screening room that we built for a Hollywood director.
+Here is a family movie theatre above a garage.
 Or for something technical, how about an article on bass?
+Here is an article to help you select a home cinema installer.